zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 **7 Conclusions & Outlook**

-In this work we have formulated and validated *in silico* / numerically the **Aetherion concept**—a quantum-confined scalar field $`\varphi`$ that couples to spatial gradients in the RTM temporal-scaling exponent $`\alpha`$—as a practical mechanism for extracting vacuum energy.
+In this work we have formulated and validated *in silico* / numerically the **Aetherion concept**, a quantum-confined scalar field $`\varphi`$ that couples to spatial gradients in the RTM temporal-scaling exponent $`\alpha`$ as a practical mechanism for extracting vacuum energy.
 Our main achievements include:

 1.  **Theoretical formulation**